FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 FamilyKeeper screen time limits for apps

-Other than that, screen time management worked reliably, allowing us to set specific limits for different apps and block access once time had run out.
+Other than that, screen time management worked reliably, allowing us to set specific limits for different apps and block access once time was up.

-If we were looking for a basic app to complement the parental controls preinstalled on our Android device, we would recommend this software, even with the limitations.
+Verdict: 4.5/5.
+If we were looking for a basic app to complement the parental controls preinstalled on our device, we would recommend this software, despite its limitations.

-FamilyKeeper ranges from $2.49-$9.99/mo.
-Your plan price is determined by the plan tier you select whether you go for a monthly or annual subscription length.
+FamilyKeeper ranges from $7.84-$22.77/mo.
+Your plan price is determined by the plan tier you select and whether you choose a monthly or annual subscription.

-Compared to other parental control apps like Bark, FamilyKeeper’s pricing is reasonable.
+Compared to other top parental control apps like Qustodio, Aura, and Bark, FamilyKeeper’s pricing is reasonable.
 However, some apps that are priced slightly higher offer significantly more features, such as cross-platform monitoring, more in-depth reporting, and customizable filtering options.

 If you’re looking for the most value, it might make sense to pay a little more for a service that provides a wider range of tools and better flexibility.

-See how much you can save purchasing an annual FamilyKeeper plan versus a monthly plan below.
+See how much you can save by purchasing an annual FamilyKeeper plan versus a monthly plan below.

 Plan 1-month cost 1-year cost